多类型提示互补的弱监督时序动作定位

 2

-First of all, this paper designs a prompt interaction module from the complementarity of textual prompts, which matches manual type prompts and learnable type prompts with action segments to obtain different similarity matrices, and then mines the intrinsic connection between textual features and segment features through the attention layer and fuses them, so as to realize the interaction between different types of textual prompts.
-At the same time, text cues need to be better matched with action segments in order to play their guiding role.
-For this reason, this paper introduces the segment-level contrast loss, which is used to constrain the matching between cue messages and action segments.
-Finally, this paper designs a threshold filtering module to filter the Class Activation Sequence (CAS) obtained from the guidance of different types of textual cue messages according to the threshold value.
-Then, the final CAS is obtained by summing the CAS obtained after multi-layer filtering according to a specific scale parameter with the CAS obtained by using only video-level features, which covers the parts of each sequence with higher confidence scores, thus realizing the complementary advantages between different types of text cue information.
+First, this paper designs a prompt interaction module from the complementarity of textual prompts, which matches manual and learnable type prompts with action segments to obtain different similarity matrices.
+Then, the intrinsic connection between textual and segment features is mined through the attention layer and fused to realize the interaction between different types of textual prompts.
+Additionally, text cues must be effectively matched with action segments to play their guiding role.
+Therefore, this paper introduces the segment-level contrast loss, which is used to constrain the matching between cue messages and action segments.
+Finally, this paper designs a threshold filtering module to filter the class activation sequence (CAS) obtained from the guidance of different types of textual cue messages according to the threshold value.
+The final CAS is obtained by summing the CAS obtained after multilayer filtering according to a specific scale parameter, with the CAS obtained using only video-level features, covering the parts of each sequence with higher confidence scores, thus realizing the complementary advantages between different types of text cue information.

 Result